armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-12.md

 ---

+## Fixes

-1. Fixes a nil pointer exception condition that crashes the agent on rare ocasions
+- Fixed a nil pointer exception condition that caused the Agent to crash in certain conditions.

+## Improvements

-2. Identifies a preferred resource mapping for the provided version on the deployment manifest stage.
+- Agent now identifies and uses a preferred resource mapping for the provided manifest version on a Deploy Manifest stage.
+This helps prevent mismatch errors between versions of a deployed manifest.